PvdBerg1998/PNet/README.md

 ```
 SSL debug output can be turned on by calling `TLS.setSSLDebug()`.

 PNet is configured to use the latest, most secure TLS protocols and cipher suites available.
-See [TLS.java].(PNet/src/nl/pvdberg/pnet/security/TLS.java)
+See [TLS.java].(TLS.java)

 ## Using compression
 To compress a Packet, use the `PacketCompressor` helper class.